Meet the Restaurants Brighton team of food reviewers

 Brighton Food Reviewer: Sarah

-Known as one of our more adventurous diners among reviewers, Sarah has a real taste for strong flavours and well spiced foods, but at the same time equally fond of the light, delicate nature and detail of Japanese and Thai dishes.
-Sarah is huge fan of Asian style dishes – a passion encouraged through ongoing travel and her family in London.
+Known as one of our more adventurous diners among reviewers, Sarah has a real taste for strong flavours and well spiced foods, but at the same time is equally fond of the light, delicate nature and detail of Japanese dishes.
+Sarah is huge fan of Asian food – a passion encouraged through travel and her own cooking.
 Favourite restaurant – Unithai Noodle Bar in Hove.

 Brighton Food Reviewer: Laura